JayRD01/data_science_portfolio/ds_explorer/STRATEGY.md

 ---

 ## ✅ Benefits

-- 🔄 Flexible and extensible.
+- 🔄 Flexible and extensible architecture.
-- 🧼 Follows the Single Responsibility Principle (SRP).
-- 📌 Useful in deployments where working paths change dynamically.
+- 🧼 Clean separation of concerns.
+- 📌 Dynamic root detection with `.here`.
+- 🚀 Easy to extend with new strategies.

 ---

 ## 📝 Requirements

-You must have a `.here` file at the intended project root:
+A `.here` file must exist at the intended project root:

 ```bash
 touch ds_explorer/.here